Oral health · Dogs and cats

 Liver problems

-Bacteria are the primary cause of periodontal disease.
-The most common are Actinomyces and Streptococcus.
-As soon as your pet eats, they break down food and saliva to form a thick film on the teeth called plaque.
+Bacteria are the primary cause of periodontal disease, chiefly Actinomyces and Streptococcus.
+As soon as your pet eats, they break down food and saliva into a thick film on the teeth: plaque.

-Plaque can combine with minerals in saliva to form tartar, which adheres firmly to teeth and can only be removed by a professional.
+Plaque combines with minerals in saliva and hardens into tartar, which adheres firmly to the teeth and can only be removed by a professional.

-In response to bacteria, the immune system sends white blood cells that release enzymes gradually degrading the gums, soft tissues, and bones.
+In response to bacteria, the immune system sends white blood cells that release enzymes; these gradually degrade the gums, soft tissue and bone.

-Dogs' and cats' mouths are more alkaline than humans', which accelerates plaque formation.
+Dogs' and cats' mouths are more alkaline than ours, which accelerates plaque formation.
 This is why regular dental care is essential.

-A complete veterinary dental procedure involves much more than a simple cleaning.
-Each element has been chosen to guarantee the safety and effectiveness of the care.
+A veterinary dental procedure is far more than a cleaning.
+Each element was chosen for the safety and effectiveness of care: this is also why it requires anesthesia, and why the cost is not that of a human cleaning.

-Detailed physical exam before any procedure: heart, lungs, temperature, and lymph nodes.
-Your pet cannot tell us if they don't feel well.
-This exam detects any hidden health issue that could complicate anesthesia.
+Detailed physical exam before any procedure: heart, lungs, temperature, lymph nodes.
+Your pet cannot tell us if they feel unwell; this exam detects a hidden problem that could complicate anesthesia.

 Detects health problems before anesthesia

-Complete analysis in our in-house lab: kidneys, liver, blood glucose, and proteins.
-Anesthesia is filtered by the liver and kidneys.
-If these organs are weakened, anesthesia becomes risky.
-This panel allows us to adapt the protocol.
+Complete analysis in our in-house lab: kidneys, liver, blood glucose, proteins.
+Anesthesia is filtered by the liver and kidneys; if these organs are weakened, it becomes risky.
+This panel lets us adapt the protocol.

 Your pet is intubated and kept asleep with precisely dosed gas anesthesia.
-A technician continuously monitors ECG, oxygen, blood pressure, and respiratory rate.
-Intubation also protects the airways.
+A technician continuously monitors ECG, oxygen, blood pressure and breathing.
+Intubation also protects the airway.

 Maximum safety from start to finish

-An IV catheter administers fluids continuously during the procedure and recovery.
-Anesthesia lowers blood pressure.
-IV fluids maintain optimal circulation to vital organs and promote a faster recovery.
+A catheter delivers fluids throughout the procedure and recovery.
+Anesthesia lowers blood pressure; fluids maintain good circulation to vital organs and speed up waking.

-High-resolution X-rays of every tooth to see below the gum line.
-60% of each tooth is invisible to the naked eye.
-Without X-rays, we could miss infections, abscesses, or diseased teeth that continue to cause pain.
+High-resolution X-rays of every tooth, to see below the gum line.
+60% of each tooth is invisible to the naked eye: without X-rays we would miss infections, abscesses or diseased teeth causing pain.

-Reveals 60% of problems invisible to the naked eye
+Reveals 60% of problems invisible to the eye

-Ultrasonic scaling above and below the gum line, then polishing each tooth to smooth the enamel.
-Therapeutic LASER therapy significantly reduces inflammation and pain, letting your pet eat comfortably that same evening.
+Ultrasonic scaling above and below the gum line, then polishing each tooth to smooth the enamel and slow plaque return.
+Therapeutic LASER reduces inflammation and pain, so your pet can eat comfortably that same evening.

-Every service in our dental treatment plan has been carefully selected to provide your companion with the highest level of care and safety possible.
-A veterinary dental procedure is much more than a simple cleaning — it is an intervention that can add years of comfortable life to your pet and prevent serious health problems.
+Every element of the plan was chosen to give your companion a high level of care and safety.
+A dental procedure is far more than a cleaning: it is an intervention that can add years of comfortable life and prevent serious health problems.

 Contact us for a dental assessment.
-Our team will guide you and present a personalized treatment plan adapted to your companion.
+Our team will present a treatment plan adapted to your companion, with a cost estimate before any procedure.